QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade.md

 =======================

 These guides are for upgrading from one version of Qubes to another.
-If you're just looking to update your system while staying on the same version, see [Updating Qubes OS].
+If you're just looking to update your system while staying on the same version, see [Updating Qubes OS](/doc/updating-qubes-os/).

 * [Upgrading from R1 to R2 Beta 1](/doc/upgrade-to-r2b1/)
 * [Upgrading from R1 to R2 Beta 2](/doc/upgrade-to-r2b2/)